facebook

 Who Gets a Biomechanical Assessment

-Biomechanical Assessments are commonly performed on people with heel/arch pain, ball-of-foot pain, Achilles problems, knee pain, shin splints, flat feet and bunions.
+Biomechanical Assessments are commonly performed on people with heel/arch pain, ball-of-foot pain, Achilles problems, knee pain, shin splints, flat feet, in-toed or out-toed children, unexplained foot pain and bunions.
 Also, if you have had your problem for more than 3 months, please see our information on DRY NEEDLING as this may be a suitable treatment modality for your foot problem.

 If you have more questions, please jump on the phone as we welcome your call!